 - do so with malice aforethought.

-“Malice aforethought” means the killer:
+“Malice aforethought” means you:

 Legal References: